KauzClay/docs-tap/application-accelerator/intellij.hbs.md

         ![Tanzu Application Accelerator preferences.](../images/app-accelerator/intellij/app-accelerators-intellij-preferences.png)

-    - **For the local server engine:**
+    - **For the local engine server:**

-      To use the local server engine to explore and generate projects based on local files without requiring access to Tanzu Developer Portal, follow the instructions in [Use a local Application Accelerator engine server](creating-accelerators/using-local-engine-server.hbs.md).
+      To use the local engine server to explore and generate projects based on local files without requiring access to Tanzu Developer Portal, follow the instructions in [Use a local Application Accelerator engine server](creating-accelerators/using-local-engine-server.hbs.md).